mzxj/Dory_result_scripts/README.md

-# Dory_result_scripts
+# Dory Manuscript Results and Figures Generation Code
-Dory Manuscript Results and Figures Generation Code
+This repository contains the source data and plotting scripts used in the Dory manuscript.